 Read, read, read. – William Faulkner, author

 Reading is an essential part of the higher education experience.
 Most courses require a significant amount of reading, so you will want to be fully prepared.
-The Reading department offers five reading courses to prepare you for credit coursework.
+The Reading department offers two reading courses to prepare you for credit coursework.
 Our courses are offered at various times and locations to meet your needs.
 We look forward to working with you!

 Susan Rous, program assistant

-The Reading Lab provides:
+The Academic Literacies Lab provides:

 For 24-hour, online assistance, check out Smarthinking, the leader in live, on-demand online tutoring that is available to AACC students.